Looking for Something?

 You need both hands on the wheel.

-When people struggle to verify information, public debate fractures.
-Not into “different opinions,” but into different worlds, each with its own set of “facts.”
-Stanford’s civic online reasoning work is a strong signal that the evaluation gap is widespread and consequential.
+1. Shared reality gets weaker.
+When people can’t verify what’s true, public debate doesn’t just fracture into different opinions.
+It fractures into different worlds, each with its own set of “facts.”
+Stanford’s civic online reasoning work makes clear that the evaluation gap is widespread and real.

-Polarization isn’t only disagreement.
-It’s identity warfare.
-And social media ecosystems tend to reward the kind of content that sharpens “us versus them.”
-Research published in PNAS found that out-group animosity is strongly associated with engagement on social media.
+2. Outrage content wins more often.
+Polarization goes deeper than disagreement.
+It becomes identity warfare.
+Social media ecosystems reward content that sharpens the “us versus them” frame, and recently published research has found that out-group animosity is strongly correlated with engagement.

-And the causal story matters too.
-A Science paper (2025) reported results from a field experiment on X/Twitter showing that reranking exposure to partisan animosity content shifted measured out-party animosity, which is basically a fancy way of saying the feed can nudge how much we dislike each other.
+A 2025 paper in Science went even further, running a field experiment on X/Twitter that showed reranking exposure to partisan animosity content measurably shifted how much users disliked the opposing political group.
+In other words, the feed can actively nudge how much we hate each other.

 This isn’t about shaming people for not reading enough books.
 It’s about rebuilding infrastructure.

-The takeaway
+The Takeaway

 Democracy doesn’t only erode through force.